 - the supervising regulated College member must be physically present to assist in the performance of the restricted activities if the TPP member needs assistance.

 Once the TPP member passes the certification exam, they must apply for a full practice permit.
 Once they hold a full permit, the condition of supervision is lifted and they may practice autonomously while adhering to the responsibilities of a regulated member of the College.

 Mark Your Calendars!

 The annual MRT Week celebration provides an opportunity for medical radiation technologists (MRTs) in Canada to demonstrate pride in their profession and to convey important messages about the role that MRTs play in the healthcare system.
-Effectively presented, these will resonate with colleagues, patients and the general public long after MRT Week is over.
+Remember, MRTs include radiological, nuclear medicine and magnetic resonance technologists as well as radiation therapists.
+Effectively presented, these messages will resonate with colleagues, patients and the general public long after MRT Week is over.
 MRT Week offers occasions for both celebration and recognition of professional accomplishment as well as education for the public and healthcare colleagues about the profession of medical radiation technology and the important role that MRTs play in medical imaging and therapeutic treatment.